koleaby4/next_movie/README.md

 # Overview

-Welcome to `next_movie` - a movie information portal developed by [Nicolai Negru](linkedin.com/in/nicolai-negru) as the 4th (and final) milestone project at Code Institute's [Full-stack web developer course](https://codeinstitute.net/full-stack-software-development-diploma-uk).
+Welcome to `Next_movie` - a movie information portal developed by [Nicolai Negru](linkedin.com/in/nicolai-negru) as the 4th (and final) milestone project at Code Institute's [Full-stack web developer course](https://codeinstitute.net/full-stack-software-development-diploma-uk).

 The target group of this website consists of users who:
 * wish to quickly identify which next movie is worth watching next